anushnadhar/Grocery-Delivery-Expansion-Analysis/README.md

 3. Which 5 delivery loops should the company launch first and why?
 4. How many round trips are needed to break even on the $120,000 van investment?
 5. What KPIs should be tracked post-launch to measure success?

+## 💡 Future Scope

+This analysis can be further strengthened in several ways.
+Future work could include experimenting with alternative scoring scales and weighting methods to improve route ranking accuracy.
+Additional variables such as delivery time windows, traffic patterns, customer density, operational costs, and including cancelled trips, can also be incorporated to evaluate route quality more comprehensively.
+We can further compare different modeling approaches to identify which method most reliably predicts the best routes and supports scalable decision-making.